 With the introduction of the Queen Street Zum line in 2010, York Region Transit and Brampton Transit parted ways with the service (though the 77 does operate to the Highway 50 and Queen area still), leaving Brampton residents having to use the more expensive, though quicker, GO bus ride to Yorkdale or York Mills.

 Now, with the Spadina Subway Extension opening in late 2017 to Highway 7 and Jane, via York University, Brampton Transit riders will have direct and cheap access to the subway again.
-This will come at the price of no direct service to York University, as the university proceeds to dramatically reduce direct transit service to campus.
+This will come at the price of no direct service to York University, as direct transit to campus will be dramatically reduced.

 2. A bigger and better water park

 Wild Water Kingdom closed for renovations in 2014.
-It was quietly sold to Premier Parks, which has since sunk $33 million for more renovations.
+It was quietly sold to Premier Parks, which has since sunk $33 million into renovations.
 Opening next summer, the updated park will have some major new attractions.

 3. Saks OFF Fifth and more shopping choices